tajambois/My-Portfolio/README.md

 - _TODO: List the IP addresses of the machines you are monitoring_

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- FileBeat

-These Beats allow us to collect the following information from each machine:
+FileBeat allows us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- System logs of

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the config file to /etc/ansible/files.
-- Update the _____ file to include...
+- Update the config file to include the IP address of my webservers.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to home/add data/ system logs to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_